futel/dialplan-functions/doc/ssl.md

 Certificates must be renewed before they expire.

 This should have been set up by the certificate creation method using systemd, but hasn't been tested, so be prepared to manually renew at the end of the certificate's life.
-This deployment process doesn't include requirements to make automatic renewal reliable, it is probably running on a laptop, and we need to reimport to aws after renewal?
+Certificates need to be reimported to aws after renewal?
+This deployment process doesn't include requirements to make automatic renewal reliable, it is probably running on a laptop.

 sudo certbot renew --cert-name phu73l.net --dns-digitalocean --dns-digitalocean-credentials conf/certbot-creds.ini